Skip to main content

 4. There are lots of ways to run your colour scavenger hunt.
 You could:

-• Get each team to look for a certain coloured token each and they get a point for each.
-The team with the most tokens at the end is the winner.
+• Get each team to look for a certain coloured token each.
+The team that finds the most tokens at the end of a set time is the winner.

-• Ask people to find things that are a specific colour and the first team to bring back an item in that colour gets a point.
+• Ask people to find things that are a specific colour and the first team to bring back an item that is that colour gets a point.
 The team with the most points at the end is the winner.

 5. If people are wearing colourful items, it might be best to have a rule that you can’t count anything you’re wearing.